trillioneyes/slugmage/README.md

    executable name (like `(make "slugmagething")`).
 By default it's called `slugmage.exe`, because I started the project on Windows.

 And now you should be able to run it!
-(Note that on Windows, if you want to move the executable, you'll need to make sure `SDL.dll` is in the same directory.)
+(If you move the executable, make sure the images are in the same directory, and on windows that you also have SDL.dll.)